 - Gifts and treats

-  Organizing the event, deciding the theme, venue, food, and managing the whole event is fun but can also be stressful.
+Organizing the event, deciding the theme, venue, and food, and managing the whole event is fun and stressful.
 Planning everything and getting prepared beforehand can make the event very smooth, heartfelt, jovial, and fun.

 (for this article, we will be speaking to the maid of honor/bridal party who will be planning the bridal shower)

 How to Plan a BRIDAL SHOWER (Budget-Friendly)

 1. Figure out who the lead planner is